-The high-yielding, blunt-tipped, deep-orange roots average 6-7" long and have excellent uniformity, which means more marketable roots.
+The high-yielding, blunt-tipped, deep orange roots average 6–7" long and have excellent uniformity, which means more marketable roots.
 Compared to Nelson, Romance has better, more well-rounded flavor; though, like Nelson, the flavor is consistently good across soil types.
 The roots are brighter orange after washing, and the tops are more vigorous.
 This full-season Nantes has a tapered root, rather than the true "cigar" shape of an early Nantes.
 Strong root attachment makes the medium-size, healthy tops great for bunching.
 Also available with NOP-compliant pelleting.
 Avg.
 204,000 seeds/lb.
 Packet: 750 seeds.